everymind/everymind.github.io/index.md

   - image_path: assets/images/Brighton_thumbnail.png
     alt: "Collaborative Intelligince at the Brighton Sea Life Center"
     title: "Collaborative Intelligence"
-    excerpt: "This summer we will be running a human psychophysics experiment as part of an exhibit at the Brighton Sea Life Center about comparative intelligence research."
+    excerpt: "This summer we will be running a human psychophysics experiment as part of an exhibit at the Brighton Sea Life Center about comparative intelligence research.
+You can contribute to this project both at the Sea Life Center or online!"
     url: /projects/comparative-intelligence-brighton/
     btn_label: "Learn More"
     btn_class: "btn--inverse"